Resume vs CV: What's the Difference and When to Use Each

 For the vast majority of job applications — in India and globally — you need a resume, not a CV.
 A clean, well-structured, ATS-friendly resume gives you the best chance of landing interviews.

-EasyResume's free builder helps you create a professional resume in minutes with templates designed to pass Applicant Tracking Systems.
-No sign-up required — start building now.
+EasyResume's resume builder helps you create a professional resume in minutes with templates designed to pass Applicant Tracking Systems.
+ATS-optimized templates and AI suggestions — start building now.